-The Language and Skills Test (LST), formerly called the Early Diagnostic Test (EDT), is required for applicants for master’s degrees in Translation, Translation and Interpretation, and Conference Interpretation and for the Translation specialization in the Translation and Localization Management master’s degree program.
+The Language and Skills Test (LST), formerly called the Early Diagnostic Test (EDT), is required for applicants for master’s degrees in Translation, Translation and Interpretation, and Conference Interpretation and applicants for the Translation and Localization Management master’s degree who plan to satisfy the language requirement through translation courses.

 Video Guide to the Language and Skills Test (LST)

 Translation and Interpretation Professor Julie Johnson guides you through exactly what the Language and Skills Test (LST) is, why it is required for admission to our Translation and Interpretation programs, and what it is designed to assess.
 She also provides practical information on what each section of the test is like and how long it takes, test-taking tips, and what professors are evaluating as they review your LST.

 This test is designed to assess the current and authentic written and oral fluency level of the applicant’s working languages.
 Please note that we do not provide sample tests.